-I recently heard about an application question related to a light curtain where a small gap existed at the top of the sensing field, between the last beam in the field and the surrounding structure of the machine.
-There was some concern raised about the gap, and whether or not additional guarding might be needed to close the gap.
+I recently heard about an application question about a light curtain with a small gap at the top of the sensing field, between the last beam in the field and the surrounding structure of the machine.
+Some concern was raised about the gap and whether or not additional guarding might be needed to close the gap.
 To answer this question, we need to split it into a few smaller pieces that we can deal with using the tools in the standards.

 The second piece of the puzzle is the placement of the light curtain, and we’ll look at that separately.
-Once we understand the two pieces, we’ll put them together to see if there are any other issues that may need to be addressed.
+Once we understand the two pieces, we’ll put them together to see if any other issues may need to be addressed.

-For the purpose of this article, I’ve sketched up the following figures to illustrate the ideas in the article.
+For this article, I’ve sketched up the following figures to illustrate the ideas in the article.
 These drawings don’t represent any actual robot cell or application.
 Note that the light curtain in the sketch is shown with zero safety distance to the robot envelope.
 This is NEVER permitted.

 Analyzing The Gap

-Light curtains are treated the same way that movable guards are treated, so the answer to this question starts with determining the size of the gap.
-I’m going to reference two sets of standards in answering this question: CSA and ISO.
+Light curtains are treated the same way that movable guards are treated, so the answer to this question starts with determining the gap size.
+I will reference two standards in answering this question: CSA and ISO.

 |CSA Z432 2004 ||ISO 13857 2008 |

 |Table 3 - Minimum distance from hazard as a function of barrier opening size||Table 4 - Reaching through Regular openings|

 |Opening Size (e)||Safety Distance (sr)||Opening Size (e)||Safety Distance (sr)|

 |11.1 - 16.0mm [0.376"-0.625"]||Slotted ≥ 89.0 mm [3.5"] Square ≥ 66 mm [2.6"]||Slot|